odan/odan.github.io/_posts/2019-11-05-slim4-tutorial.md

 Ok nice, now we have installed the most basic dependencies for our project.
 Later we will add more dependencies to the project.

-Note that you should not commit the `vendor/` directory to your git repository.
+Please keep in mind not to include the `vendor/` directory in your Git repository.
-Create a file `.gitignore` in the project root directory and add the following lines to this file:
+To avoid this, create a `.gitignore` file in your project root directory and add the following lines:

 ```
 vendor/